 In lieu of a final exam, students will complete a major project in groups.
+Teams will be self-selected by students and should contain between 3 to 5 students.
 Each group will select a company and prepare a "Sustainable Breakthrough Pitch."
-The audience will be the executives of your chosen company, and the presentation will critically evaluate their current corporate sustainability strategy and make recommendations about how and why it should change its approach.
+The audience will be the executives of a chosen company, and the presentation will critically evaluate their current corporate sustainability strategy and make recommendations about how and why it should change its approach.
 Groups will be evaluated on a video-submission and an accompanying slide deck.
+Students are advised to select companies that they feel are currently struggling to become more sustainable, as opposed to companies that are already considered sustainability leaders.